maubanel/UE5-Static-Meshes/lexicon/README.md

 ##### `Step 6.`\|`SUU&G`| :small_orange_diamond: :small_blue_diamond:

 In modeling we can look at a 4 sided quadrilateral polygon as containing two triangles (tris).
 In a GPU and in Unreal all models are reduced to triangles when drawn.
+This is done by joining two opposite vertices that are not edges.

 ![two triangles](images/TwoTris.jpg)